meltoner/agrofelis/components/vehicle-power/readme.md

 ## WiFi Relay Module

 The ESP8266 ESP-01/01S 5V WiFi Relay Module includes a problematic factor in its design.
-The problem is that when its powered up it momentarily switches its relay creating an unintended flow of energy.
-The problem occurs because of the pin used by the shield which turns on, on ESP8266 boot.
-To fix this, problem the board route to that pin must be cut using a cutting tool or small Dremel and remapped to another pin such as GPIO3 that doesn't have this inherent issue.
-Last the micro controller must be reprogrammed to utilise the new pin intended.
+The problem is that when it is powered up it momentarily switches its relay creating an unintended flow of energy.
+The problem occurs because of the pin used by the shield which turns on ESP8266 boot.
+To fix this problem the board route to that pin must be cut using a cutting tool or small Dremel and remapped to another pin such as GPIO3 that doesn't have this inherent issue.
+Finnaly the micro controller must be reprogrammed to utilise the new pin intended.

 The following solution described here was employed https://github.com/IOT-MCU/ESP-01S-Relay-v4.0/issues/1#issuecomment-808784642